What Is a Hard Credit Inquiry?

 Soft inquiries don't appear on the version of your credit report that creditors and lenders can see—only you can view them when you pull your own report.

-It’s safe to assume that a new inquiry will have less of an effect on your credit score if it's been a while since your last inquiry, and if it's only an isolated occurrence now and again.
-The fewer recent inquiries you have and the older they are, the less impact.
+The fewer recent hard credit inquiries you have and the older they are, the less impact.
 It’s important to keep your applications for credit to a minimum to protect your credit score.